 Based in Tokyo.

-If you work on agent architectures, AI safety/governance, or reflective systems, I’m open to research collaboration and constructive critique at the program level.
+If you work on agent architectures, AI safety/governance, or reflective systems, I'm open to research collaboration and constructive critique—now at the mechanism level as well as the program level.

 https://www.linkedin.com/in/taiko-toeda/